Skip to searchSkip to main content

 • 1 Large spoon

-• 1 To 2 large bowls for pulp and seeds from the pumpkin
+• 1 or 2 large bowls for pulp and seeds from the pumpkin

 Before carving your pumpkin, you need to thoroughly wash and dry it.
 Below you will find step-by-step instructions on how to carve a pumpkin: